sharp100/DynamicShaderPlugin/removeLight.markdown

 ## Overview

 Removes the current light source for the Dynamic Shader.
-The light source is set to the default location (0, 0) until a new light source ia added via [addLight()](addLight.markdown) is added to the Dynamic Shader.
+The light source is set to the default location (0, 0) until a new light source ia added to the Dynamic Shader via [addLight()](addLight.markdown).

 ## Syntax